Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Predicted Stability of the SDHCAL Prototype Response

 The energy calibration reconstruction factors, $a$, $b$ and $c$, are compared for pions in Figure~\ref{fig:alpha.beta.gamma.pi.t} at three detector temperatures.
 The energy is reconstructed, using the nominal factors, from simulated events at different temperatures (see Figure~\ref{fig:ereco.t}).
 In the absence of re-calibration (Figure~\ref{fig:ereco.pion.t.bias}), the reconstructed energy of a 40\,GeV pion varies by 9\% if the temperature is varied by $2\degreecelsius$.
 When the energy calibration reconstruction factors are adapted to each simulation (Figure~\ref{fig:ereco.pion.t.optimal}), the linearity of the energy is restored.
 The impact on the energy resolution was also checked.
 The relative energy resolution varies by less than one $1\%$ if the temperature is varied by $\pm2\degreecelsius$ as shown in Figure~\ref{fig:resol.t}

 A similar study is performed by varying the atmospheric pressure in the simulation.
 The amplitude of the signal and the efficiency are estimated for different GRPC gas pressures and reported in Figures~\ref{fig:q.vs.p} and~\ref{fig:eff.vs.p}.
-A typical pressure increase of $10$\,mbar is accompanied by a total charge decrease of $11\%$ and a negligible efficiency loss.
+A typical pressure increase of $10$\,mbar is accompanied by a total induced charge decrease of $11\%$ and an efficiency loss below $1\%$.
 This trend is included in the digitizer algorithm.

 The dependence of the number of hits to a pressure variation is illustrated in Figure~\ref{fig:nh.vs.p}.
 A pressure increase of $10$\,mbar leads to a variation of the average number of hits of $-4.5\%$.
 The energy is reconstructed using the nominal factors and applied to simulated samples assuming different gas pressures.
 In this case the reconstructed energy of $40$\,GeV pions is biased by 12\%.
 When the energy calibration reconstruction factors are optimised on each simulation, the energy linearity is improved as shown in Figure~\ref{fig:ereco.lin.p}.